 - If none of the clauses PRIMARY INDEX (column_list), PRIMARY AMP INDEX, NO PRIMARY INDEX, or PARTITION BY are specified explicitly in a CREATE TABLE or CREATE JOIN INDEX request, whether the table or join index is created with or without a primary index or primary AMP index generally depends on whether a PRIMARY KEY or UNIQUE constraint is specified for any of the columns and on the setting of the DBS Control field PrimaryIndexDefault (see Primary Index Defaults and Teradata Vantage™ - Database Utilities, B035-1102 for details and exceptions).

 - Neither NoPI tables nor column-partitioned tables can specify a permanent journal.

-- Nonpartitioned NoPI tables cannot specify an identity column.
+- Nonpartitioned NoPI tables cannot specify an identity

 Column-partitioned tables can specify an identity column.

 - Hash indexes cannot be defined on NoPI or column-partitioned tables.

 - SQL UPDATE (Upsert Form) requests cannot update either a NoPI or a column-partitioned target table.